MercuryPay/dsiPDCXListener.CSharp/README.md

 }
 ```

-The data that is POSTed to the dsiPDCXListener is familiar XML with a few modifications.
+The data that is POSTed to the dsiPDCXListener&trade; is familiar XML with a few modifications.
 The XML below is used to write to the PoleDisplay.
 The {0} is filled in at runtime by the TranDeviceID configured in the Admin screen mentioned above.
 The {1} is filled in at runtime with the list of data to write to the PoleDisplay and looks like:  <Line1>.Write to Pole Display</Line1>.
 You can write multiple lines to the PoleDisplay via additional <Line#> elements.

 ```
 <?xml version=\"1.0\"?>